cportner/sexSelectionSpacing/paper/niussp.md

 The introduction of ultrasound in India in the mid-1980s ushered in an era of rapidly increasing use of sex-selective abortions.
-One self-evident impact is that more boys were born relative to girls.
+One well-known impact is that more boys were born relative to girls.
-However, each sex-selective abortion also delays the next birth by 6 to 12 months, resulting in longer durations between births.
+A less-known effect is that each sex-selective abortion delays the next birth by 6 to 12 months, resulting in longer durations between births.

 The duration between births---also known as birth spacing---is relevant for three reasons.
-First, increases in spacing can tell us about the extent of sex selection.
+First, spacing can help us understand the degree of son preference.
-Furthermore, before sex selection, demographers used spacing to measure son preference since, traditionally, Indian women had their next child much sooner if they did not yet have a son.
+Before sex selection, demographers used spacing to measure son preference since, traditionally, Indian women had their next child much sooner if they did not yet have a son.
+Now, increases in spacing can tell us about the extent of sex selection.

-Second, shorter durations between births negatively affect both mothers' and children's health.
+Second, shorter durations between births negatively affect children's health.
-In particular, very short birth intervals increase child mortality.
+Specifically, very short birth intervals increase child mortality.
-Hence, the traditional shorter birth intervals for women without sons may explain part of girls' higher mortality risk compared to boys in India.
+Hence, the traditional shorter birth intervals for women without sons may partly explain girls' higher mortality risk compared to boys in India.

 Finally, lengthening birth intervals makes our most commonly used fertility measure---the total fertility rate (TFR)---decline faster than cohort fertility, which is how many children women eventually have.
 This phenomenon is known as a tempo effect.
 It arises because the TFR is a period fertility measure based on how many births women across all age groups had in a given period, often the last year [@Bongaarts1999;@Hotz1997;@Ni-Bhrolchain2011].

 In a recent paper, I examine how Hindu women's birth spacing has changed over the 1972--2016 period, focusing on the effects of the spread of sex selection [@Portner2021].
 The data comes from the first four National Family and Health Surveys.
-In the absence of sons, the desire to use sex selection appears to increase with lower desired fertility and higher parity [@Portner2015b;@Jayachandran2017].
+In the absence of sons, the desire to use sex selection appears to increase with lower desired fertility and higher parity, where parity is the number of live births so far [@Portner2015b;@Jayachandran2017].
 Thus, birth intervals should lengthen most for women with no sons, lower desired fertility, and better access to sex selection for a given parity.

 # The use of sex selection is not declining

-The data show two broad trends over the four decades.
+The data show two broad trends over the last four decades.
 First, the likelihood of a subsequent birth has decreased over time.
 Not surprisingly, given the son preference in India, the probability of having another child is much lower if the mother already has one or more sons.
-Similarly, more educated mothers and women in urban areas have a lower likelihood of having another birth.

 Second, sex ratios have become more male-dominated for women with no sons, illustrating the spread of sex selection.
-Furthermore, in the absence of a son, sex ratios are higher, the more educated the mother, and the more children she already has, and are higher in urban than in rural areas.
+In the absence of a son, male-to-female ratios at birth are higher, the more educated the mother and the more children she already has.

 Despite predictions that sex selection use will eventually decline, there is no clear evidence of this yet.